akre54/Backbone.Attributes/README.md

 exactly the same.
 You can pass a hash of properties, listen on multiple change events, or trigger complex change sequences.

-Model#get and Model#set have been renamed to getAttribute and setAttribute respectively, so they don't collide with Collection#get and Collection#set.
+`get` and `set` have been renamed to `getAttribute` and `setAttribute` so they don't collide with Collection#get and Collection#set.
+If your target is not a Collection and you'd prefer the shorter names, it's easy to alias them yourself.